Category

 You will want to look at your overall risks and decide which actions your business can take to reduce each risk.
 For most risks, this means both:

-If you’re a business in Chicago, for example, you are basically guaranteed to face a winter storm.
+For example, if you’re a business in Chicago, you are guaranteed to face a winter storm.
 While there is not much you can do to prevent a storm from happening, you can minimize the disruption that a winter storm will have on business operations—the impact.
-On the other hand, if employees must work or travel in a region with high crime rates, you may want to focus on reducing both the likelihood and the impact of safety threats to your people.
+On the other hand, if employees must work or travel in a region with high crime rates, you may want to focus on reducing the likelihood and impact of safety threats on your people.

 Regardless of the risk, here are a few specific controls you can implement: